-Recommendation 8.1: The Board of a listed entity should: (a) have a Remuneration Committee which: (1) has at least three members, a majority of whom are independent Directors; and (2) is chaired by an independent Director, and disclose: (3) the Charter of the Committee; (4) the members of the Committee; and (5) as at the end of each reporting period, the number of times the Committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a Remuneration Committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and Senior Executives and ensuring that such remuneration is appropriate and not excessive.
+Recommendation 8.1: The Board of a listed entity should:

+- (a) have a Remuneration Committee which: - (i) has at least three members, a majority of whom are independent Directors; and - (ii) is chaired by an independent Director, and disclose: - (iii) the Charter of the Committee; - (iv) the members of the Committee; and - (v) as at the end of each reporting period, the number of times the Committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a Remuneration Committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and Senior Executives and ensuring that such remuneration is appropriate and not excessive

-The Board has established a People and Remuneration Committee to assist the Board with discharging its responsibilities to shareholders with regard to developing and monitoring remuneration policies and practices for the Board, the Managing Director/Chief Executive Officer, the Chief Financial Officer and Senior Executives.
+The Board has established a PRC to assist the Board with discharging its responsibilities with regard to developing and monitoring remuneration policies and practices for the Board, the Managing Director/Chief Executive Officer, the Chief Financial Officer and Senior Management.

-The composition of the People and Remuneration Committee currently consists of three (3) members, all of whom are Non-Executive Directors and all of whom are independent Directors.
+The composition of the PRC currently consists of four members, all of whom are Non-Executive Directors and all of whom are independent Directors.
 The Committee is chaired by an independent Director, who is not the Chair of the Board.
 Current members of the Committee are: